6 Month, 1 Year, and 2 Year Drug and Alcohol Rehab Centers Near Me

 A rehab program that lasts 12 months or longer is often classified as a long-term inpatient or residential treatment program.
 In some cases, long-term rehab programs can last 18 months, 2 years, or longer.
 These programs usually offer 24-hour care in a nonhospital setting.

-While no single set of expectations applies to all long-term rehab programs, they will generally follow a 4-step process:
+While no single set of expectations applies to all long-term rehab programs, they will generally follow a 4-step process:5

 - Patient assessment: As an incoming rehab patient, you will undergo a complete medical and psychiatric evaluation by an admissions navigator.
 This will help determine what level of care and path of treatment you need.

-- Addiction treatment: Long-term rehab treatment will typically involve a combination of behavioral, group, and individual counseling, which can take place in inpatient or outpatient settings.
+- Addiction treatment: Long-term rehab treatment will typically involve a combination of behavioral, group, and individual counseling, which can take place in an inpatient or outpatient setting.
 You may also participate in 12-step programs such as Alcoholics Anonymous or Narcotics Anonymous.

 - Aftercare: Following the steps above, you will continue working with your therapist to create an aftercare plan.
 The primary goals of aftercare are to maintain recovery and identify ways to prevent relapse.

-Many people find they need at least 90 days of treatment for it to be effective and longer than 90 days to sustain long-term recovery.6 Whether a rehab program lasts 90 days or 2 years, most will offer evidence-based treatment that includes:7, 8
+Many people find they need at least 90 days of treatment for it to be effective and longer than 90 days to sustain long-term recovery.5 Whether a rehab program lasts 90 days or 2 years, most will offer evidence-based treatment that includes:6, 7

 - Cognitive-behavioral therapy (CBT).